5 tips to keep cats healthy

 Provide regular veterinary care

 Routine veterinary checkups are important in any furry friend’s life.
-Cats especially are great at hiding their pain along with any signs of illness, which may lead you to believe there is no cause for concern.
+Cats are great at hiding their pain, along with any signs of illness, which may lead you to believe there is no cause for concern.
 And while there may not be, it is still important to get your companion animal checked regularly.
-Early symptoms of disease are often subtle and difficult to notice, especially for older cats, when these signs may even be misinterpreted for “old age.”
+Early symptoms of disease are often subtle and difficult to notice, especially for older cats, when these signs may even be misinterpreted changes associated with aging.

 For more tips on making your cat’s visit to the vet Fear Free, check out this blog.